Sindhura School Of Dance

 Broken up into three syllables, 'bha', 'ra', 'ta', it also refers to three important aspects of the form: bhava (mood), rasa (sentiment), and tala (rhythm).

-Sindhura School of Bharatanatyam was founded by Priya Krishnan in Chantilly, Virginia.
+Sindhura School of Bharatanatyam was founded by Priya Krishnan in Chantilly (Fairfax County), Virginia.
 Priya was trained under the tutelage of Smt.
 Padmini Ramachandran at her acclaimed dance school Natya Priya in Bangalore, India.

-Priya Krishnan's many accomplishments include the title of Natya Saraswati by the Bharatha Academy of Fine Arts, Halifax, Nova Scotia, Canada.
+She was bestowed the title of Natya Saraswati by the Bharatha Academy of Fine Arts in Halifax, Nova Scotia, Canada.

-As a young dancer she has represented India at the Festival of India in the former USSR.
-In addition she has performed in numerous other events in India, including performances on Doordarshan, Bangalore India.
+As a young dancer she represented India at the Festival of India in the former USSR.
+She was part of the Karnataka contingent of eight dancers who were selected after several qualifying rounds.
+In addition, she has also performed in numerous other events in India, including performances on Doordarshan (a TV network channel) in their Bangalore, India station.